Jhn-git/The-Spudling-Sorceressv2/docs/test-suite.md

 - **Cross-browser**: Chrome, Firefox, Safari, Mobile

 ---

+**Update (2025-06-20):**
+- All test files and cases described in this document are now implemented in the `/tests/` directory.
+- The suite is ready for ongoing maintenance and extension as the project evolves.
+- See test file comments and structure for further details on coverage and test intent.

 This comprehensive test suite ensures The Spudling Sorceress is robust, reliable, and provides an excellent user experience across all platforms and scenarios.